 Cretan food, which is distinct from Greek food in general, is some of the best to be found in the Mediterranean.
 This rustic but rich cuisine combines seasonal ingredients and balanced flavours that reflect the bounty of Crete’s sun-blessed fertile land.
 Across the island, regional variations create a diverse gourmet trail.

-Like much of Europe, the Cretans dine late and many restaurants don’t open their doors for dinner until after 7pm.
-You will only need reservations in the most popular restaurants and these can usually be made a day in advance.
+Like other southern Europeans, Cretans dine late and many restaurants don’t open their doors for dinner until 7pm.
+Reservations are only needed for the most popular restaurants and can usually be made a day in advance.

-- Taverna Informal and often specialising in seafood, chargrilled meat or traditional homestyle baked dishes.
+- Taverna Informal and often specialising in seafood, chargrilled meat and traditional homestyle oven-baked dishes.

 - Estiatorio More formal restaurant serving similar fare to tavernas or international cuisine.

 - Mezedhopoleio Serves mezedhes (small dishes, like tapas); an ouzerie is similar but serves a round of ouzo with a round of mezedhes.

 - Rakadiko The Cretan equivalent of an ouzerie serves increasingly sophisticated mezedhes with each round of raki.
 Popular in Sitia, Ierapetra and Rethymno.

 - Spring (March–May)

 Easter feasts feature tender roasted lamb, kreatotourta (meat pies) and kokoretsi (grilled innards wrapped in intestines), and red-dyed boiled eggs decorate tsoureki (brioche-style bread).
 Spring brings edible wild plants, herbs and artichokes.

 - Summer (June–August)